 I do remember two things about this speeding violation:

-No, not the real Bozo, but a guy who paid well over $100.00 to have this incredibly professional makeup job that made him look exactly like the real Bozo the Clown.
+No, not the real Bozo, but a guy who paid well over $100 to have an incredibly professional makeup job that made him look exactly like the real Bozo the Clown.
 To this day, I remember how remarkable the artistry was.
 It was amazing.
 What was even more amazing was his reaction when I told him he had to wipe the makeup off.

 “What?!” he exclaimed.
 “Are you serious?!”

 “Why yes, I am sir,” I replied.
 “Wipe it off.”